 If you aren’t an experienced home builder, some common red flags might slip past you.
-Thankfully, the experienced team at Jeff King Real Estate has seen it all when it comes to home walkthroughs and we’re here to help you get the most out of the process.
+Thankfully, Jeff King Real Estate has seen it all when it comes to home walkthroughs and we’re here to help you get the most out of the process.

 Read on for our top things to look out for when viewing a home so that you can confidently shop the Nanaimo real estate market.

 Cracks in the wall of a home are one of the biggest red flags you can encounter.
 To be clear: cracks in drywall less than a few feet long are okay, but anything larger than that is a no go–especially if it is noticeably discoloured.

 There is a low chance that a crack like this means nothing.
 It is often a sign of movement, indicating that there may be structural problems with the home.
 Inquire with the seller about the crack.
 If they can’t explain where it came from, it could end up being a big problem for you.